-The objective of this workshop is to explore the capabilities of a Raspberry Pi and utilize computer vision to detect objects by color.
+The objective of this workshop is to explore the capabilities of a Raspberry Pi, utilize computer vision to detect objects by color, and integrate servo motor control with the color detection output.

 A Raspberry Pi is a single-board, small computer that is used for electronic projects or as a component in larger systems (Figure 1).
 The default operating system is Raspberry Pi OS, a Debian-based operating system.
 A Raspberry Pi can also operate using Linux distros or Android.
 Internally, a Raspberry Pi has a central processing unit (CPU), graphics processing unit (GPU), and random-access memory (RAM) and can perform more advanced tasks, such as character recognition, object recognition, and machine learning, compared to Arduino.